miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 and finding more knowledgeable people,
 I ended up getting it done!

-It was hard, but that's why I get to write a nice article about it.
+It was hard, but that's why I get to write an article about it.